leaverayanalone/Exception-Handling-Leetcoding/README.md

 By completing these assignments, you will:

-Understand different types of exceptions.
+    1. Understand different types of exceptions.

-Implement safe error handling in code.
+    2. Implement safe error handling in code.

-Learn to design custom exceptions.
+    3. Learn to design custom exceptions.

-Improve problem-solving skills for real-world applications.
+    4. Improve problem-solving skills for real-world applications.

 📖 References

-Oracle Java Documentation – Exceptions
+Oracle python – Exceptions

 LeetCode practice problems